VardanBhanot/router/README.md

-# PHP Router
+<h1 align="center">PHP Router</h1>

-This is a Simple PHP router.
+<p align="center">This is a Simple PHP router.</p>

 ## Installation

-Just download the router.php file and require it in in the file on which you plan to defile your routes.
+Just download the router.php file and require it in the file in which you plan to define your routes.